restlet/restlet.github.io/documentation/tutorials/2.6/listen-web-browser.md

 ---
 title: Listen to web browsers
 section: tutorials
-version: '2.3'
+version: '2.6'
 nav_order: 3
 ---
-Now, we want to see how the Restlet framework can listen to client requests and reply to them.
-We will use the internal Restlet HTTP server connector (even though it is possible to switch to others such as the one based on Mortbay's Jetty) and return a simple string representation "hello, world" as plain text.
+Now, we want to see how the Restlet Framework can listen to client requests and reply to them.
+We will use the internal Restlet HTTP server connector (even though it is possible to switch to others such as the one based on Eclipse Jetty for production workloads) and return a simple string representation "hello, world" as plain text.
 Note that the Part03 class extends the base ServerResource class provided by Restlet:

 <pre class="language-java"><code class="language-java">public class Part03 extends ServerResource {